-- Support the spirit of the Academic Honesty Policy with students, parents/guardians, and staff members in conferences and in classrooms. - Follow the student disciplinary process as outlined in the Academic Honesty Policy.
-Incidents of academic dishonesty will be cumulative for 4 years.
-The procedures whereby a student will be held accountable for infractions of the Academic Honesty Policy are as follows:
+- Support the spirit of academic honesty with students, parents, and staff members in conferences and in classrooms. - Follow the student disciplinary process as outlined in the Student Citizenship Handbook.
+Incidents of academic dishonesty will be cumulative for four years.
+The procedures whereby a student will be held accountable for infractions of scholastic dishonesty are as follows: